 Thin Out the Toys

 If you feel like your kids have a million toys you can barely keep out of chaos, home buyers will feel it at least twice as much.
-The best way to maintain a clear space is to get the number and size of the toys under control.
-Divide up the toys by frequency, separating out toys that your child needs every day, toys they only play with sometimes and items that could probably be sold, donated or given away.
+The best way to maintain a clear space is to get the toys' number and size under control.
+Divide up the toys by frequency, separating toys that your child needs every day, toys they only play with sometimes and items that could probably be sold, donated or given away.
 Purchase a few inexpensive bins to store excess toys.
 If the home-selling process takes longer than you expected, cycle out some things and bring others in.
-The bedrooms will feel larger and the kids will be happier with their toys as a result.
+The bedrooms will feel larger, and the kids will be happier with their toys as a result.

 Conceal the Clutter

 A spotless room can still look terribly busy and cluttered.
 It is paradoxically easier to stage an infant's or young toddler's bedroom because the toys are fairly large and fewer in number.
 Toys with small pieces or dozens of stuffed animals could really be an eyesore to an interested buyer.
 Invest in opaque bins and chests to keep toys.
 Use smaller, labelled bins and containers for small toys like Legos.
 A single set of cubbies or shelves with matching bins on a wall will look better than an overstuffed closet or a pile of boxes stacked in the corner.